PrefectHQ/prefect/docs/concepts/task-runners.md

 ---
-description: Prefect task runners let you specify the executors for tasks in a flow run, including returning a PrefectFuture contianing both results and state.
+description: Prefect task runners let you specify the executors for tasks in a flow run, including returning a PrefectFuture containing both results and state.
 tags:
     - tasks
     - task runners